hozeren/multigro/README.md

 # csh_gromacs
-csh shell scripts for GROMCS runs and analysis
+Bash shell scripts for GROMACS to run multiple simulations and their analysis

+## Directories

+## Download

+## Usage
+### PVT Curves
+Pressure-volume-temperature (PVT) curves are used to determine glass transition temperature of materials.